PTSD: National Center for PTSD

 Weathers, F. W., Ruscio, A. M., & Keane, T. M. (1999).
 Psychometric properties of nine scoring rules for the Clinician-Administered Posttraumatic Stress Disorder Scale.
 Psychological Assessment, 11(2), 124-133. https://doi.org/10.1037//1040-35188.8.131.52

 Additional Reviews (CAPS for DSM-IV)

 Orsillo (2001) (PDF) p.
 259.

-This interactive online course includes a virtual patient who responds to prompts in real-time and on-screen coaching to train providers and researchers how to administer and score the Clinician-Administered PTSD Scale for DSM-5 (CAPS-5).
+Part 1 explains the history, rationale, administration and scoring of the CAPS-5.
+Parts 2 through 4 are interactive online courses.
+They include a virtual patient who responds to prompts in real-time and on-screen coaching.
+Through the use of the simulator, providers and researchers learn how to administer and score the Clinician-Administered PTSD Scale for DSM-5 (CAPS-5).

 To Obtain Scale

 The CAPS-5 measure was created by staff at VA's National Center for PTSD.
-To obtain this scale complete the online request form.
+To obtain the CAPS-5 Assessments:

 Are you using this measure with U.S. Veterans or Service members?

 Our PTSD Consultation Program can answer administration or scoring questions: PTSDconsult@va.gov or 866-948-7880.